-Camping spaces will go as follows; Anyone with a camping space the last year can claim the same spot for this year by May 31.
-Space must be reserved and paid for by May 31 of the current year.
-A \$70 fee (payable to the American Legion Fair Board) which can be left at the Extension Office.
-All camping space not reserved by then will become open on June 1 of the current year \$70 fee (payable to the American Legion Fair Board.
+Camping spaces will go as follows; Anyone with a camping space the last year can claim the same spot for this year by May 30.
+Space must be reserved and paid for by May 30, 2025 by 4:30 p.m.
+A \$70 fee can be paid online at the following link: https://cherokeeksfair.com/camping or you can also pay at the extension office.
+All camping space not reserved by then will become open on June 2, 2025 at 8:00 a.m. \$70 fee payable to the American Legion Fair Board, at the extension office only.
 Due to the limited amount of space available they will be sold for placement of a tent or camper only.
 Tents not using electric will pay \$20.
 (Fair Board 4-03).
 2 parking passes will be provided with each spot.

 A fire lane will be marked off through the camping area.
 There will be no parking in the fire lane.
 This will be a tow away area at the owner's expense.
 If you do not have room to park your vehicles in your camping area then you need to park someplace else.
-No campers allowed before the Friday before fair at 5p.m.
+No campers allowed before the Friday before fair at 5 p.m.